goldin2008/Note/ds.md

 > https://medium.com/james-blogs/handling-imbalanced-data-in-classification-problems-7de598c1059f

-***Overfitting*** is model doesn’t generalize well from our training data to unseen data.
-How to Prevent Overfitting
+***Overfitting*** occurs when the model performs well on training data but generalizes poorly to unseen data.
+In the following, I’ll describe eight simple approaches to alleviate overfitting by introducing only one change to the data, model, or learning algorithm in each approach.
-- Cross-validation
+- Cross-validation (data)
+- L1/L2 regularization (learning algorithm)
+- Feature selection (data)
+- Dropout (model)
+- Early stopping (model)
+- Data augmentation (data)
 - Train with more data
-- Remove features
-- Early stopping
-- Regularization
 - Ensembling
-- Data augmentation

 > https://www.kaggle.com/learn-forum/157623